klesun-productions/klesun-productions.github.io/entry/public_personal/sys_admin_to_developer_questions.md

   - Processes running in parallel by utilizing multiple CPU cores (or emulation on a single core).
 Before async was popularized in programming languages, threads were the most common way of handling blocking operations like I/O reads.

 ## SysAdmin questions

+- Could you tell me what you know about NTFS, FAT32 and ext4 file systems?
+  - NTFS is a proprietary file system used by windows.
+FAT32 is mostly used by SD cards, has a limit of 4 GiB per file.
+Ext4 is a linux file system with logging that uses some smart algorithm for distribution of data that prevents fragmentation.

+- What is BitLocker
+  - Disk encryption

+- What does ping terminal command do?
+  - It checks whether there is a live server listening for connections on the specified IP address.

+- What is bad blocks
+  - Parts of the hard drive that are physically corrupted.
+An indication that device should be replaced.

+- What are advantages and disadvantages of 5 GHz wifi vs 2.4 GHz wifi?
+  - 5 Ghz has higher throughput, but lower range

 - What is the difference between http and https?
   - https uses ssl certificates to encrypt and sign requests and responses therefore protecting the contents of communication between server and client from ISPs